 Factor 1: Cooking time

-When preheated, my stone would take about 7-8 minutes to crank out a pizza at medium doneness.
+When preheated, my baking stone would take about 7-8 minutes to crank out a pizza at medium doneness.
 A few deep brown spots, but a few milky spots left on the cheese.
 Per, I dunno, conventional wisdom (?), I place my stone on the bottom rack of my oven.

-With the same preheat, the steel took 6-7 minutes to finish the same pizza.
+With the same preheat, the pizza steel took 6-7 minutes to finish the same pie.
 Since the manufacturer’s instructions say to place the steel as close to the broiler as it can safely get (about 6 inches), I had the added advantage of giving it a quick final blast for a kiss of char.